 We work with the following types of Social Security benefits:

-- SSA Disability and Disabled Insurance Benefits (DIB)—paid to workers and/or dependents with eligibility based on work quarters acquired and amount earned within a certain number of years before disability began.
-If you meet a disability Listings Standard, you are disabled without consideration of age, education or work experience.
+- SSA Disability And Disabled Insurance Benefits (DIB) – paid to workers and/or dependents with eligibility based on work quarters acquired and amount earned within a certain number of years before the disability began.
+If you meet the disability Listings Standard, you are considered disabled without consideration of age, education or work experience.

-- Widow/Widower Disability Benefits (WDB)—paid to surviving spouse of a wage earner (worker who has paid into the SSA system).
-Surviving spouse must be 50 and disabled as defined under SSA DIB.
+- Widow/Widower Disability Benefits (WDB) – paid to surviving spouse of a wage earner (a worker who has paid into the SSA system).
+The surviving spouse must be 50 and disabled as defined under SSA DIB.
 Time limits after the death of a wage earner as well as his/her quarters of coverage are considered.

-- Child’s Supplemental Security Disability Benefits—paid to children young than 18.
+- Child’s Supplemental Security Disability Benefits – paid to children younger than 18.
 The child must be severely impaired or meet a special listing standard.
 These benefits are in most cases very difficult to obtain due to recent changes in the law.

-Wolfe, Williams & Reynolds is dedicated to representing the disabled before the SSA.
-We are longstanding members of the National Organization of Social Security Claims Representatives (NOSSCR), which helps us keep up with ever-changing laws, rules and regulations, including recent court decisions affecting SSA benefits.
+Wolfe Williams & Reynolds is dedicated to representing the disabled before the SSA.
+We are longstanding members of the National Organization of Social Security Claimants’ Representatives (NOSSCR), which helps us keep up with ever-changing laws, rules and regulations, including recent court decisions affecting SSA benefits.